 This enzyme’s job is to break down the amino acid isoleucine and some fats called branched-chain fatty acids.
 This enzyme is also involved with hormones.
 Hormones regulate the body’s activities, such as sexual development or nerve signals.

 2M3HBA is an X-linked dominant condition.
 This means that only one non-working copy of the gene is needed in order to have the condition.
 A male must inherit one non-working copy of the gene for 2M3HBA from his mother.
 A female can inherit the non-working gene from either her mother or her father.
-In X-linked conditions, the gene is carried on the X sex chromosome, and males are affected more often than females.
+In X-linked conditions, the gene is carried on the X-chromosome, and males are affected more often than females.
 While having a child with 2M3HBA is rare, if one or both parents have the non-working gene for 2M3HBA, they can have more than one child with the condition.
 Learn more about X-linked dominant conditions.

-Support for 2-Methyl-3-hydroxybutyric acidemia
+Support for 2-Methyl-3-Hydroxybutyric Acidemia

-Support groups can help connect families who have a child or other family member affected with 2-Methyl-3-hydroxybutyric acidemia (2M3HBA) with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+Support groups can help connect families who have a child or other family member affected with 2-methyl-3-hydroxybutyric acidemia (2M3HBA) with a supportive community of people who have experience and expertise in living with the condition.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s physician may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with 2-methyl-3-hydroxybutyric acidemia (2M3HBA) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.